Do you have crooked teeth?

 Braces were designed to slowly move your teeth into a perfect position, making for a straight and gorgeous smile.
-Most people think that only children require braces, but the truth is that 25% of American adults wear braces as well.
+Most people think that only children require braces, but the truth is that 25% of American adults also wear braces.

 What Are Lingual Braces?